MapsPeople/docs/collections/_web/v4/guides/search_and_filtering.md

 }
 ```

-If there are no locations returned, we show a message to the user stating "No results matched the query.".
-Otherwise, we pass the locations on to the next handler called `filterMap`
+If there are no Locations returned, we show a message to the user stating "No results matched the query.".
+Otherwise, we pass the Locations on to the next handler called `filterMap`

 ```javascript
 function filterMap(locations) {